 It does not mean that we cannot change the project scope.
 No. It means that to make a change – we need to amend the agreement.

-Organise the Project Scope with WBS
+Organize the Project Scope with WBS

 WBS is a mandatory part of scope baseline on all projects.
 Large or small.
 Agile or Plan-driven.

 There is a complete guide to a Work Breakdown Structure on PM Basics already.
 I will not repeat it here.

 There is only one crucial point I want to stress.

 Deliverables described in the Project Scope Statement should get into WBS as is.
 Keep deliverables consistent throughout the project.

 WBS Dictionary is a document that describes the work that should be done for each work package.